Rinsutoringu/joplin_theme/README.md

 The Typora theme should be placed in the `C:\Users\[UserAccountName]\AppData\Roaming\Typora\themes` directory, and then restart Typora to enable it.

-There is already an automation script!
+There is already an automation script `install_theme.bat`!
 Just double-click to execute it!
 If you want to uninstall the theme, simply overwrite the contents of the backup folder back to the Joplin root directory.

 (To be automated)